ubco-cmps/data301_course/project/milestone04.md

 ### Examples of dashboard screencasts

-Coming soon...
+Coming soon... -->

 ### Submitting Milestone 4

-You will submit Milestone 4 on Canvas.
+You will submit Milestone 4 on Gradescope.

 ## Working collaboratively in GitHub